 Sponsored by PRACE, XSEDE, Riken, and Compute Canada

-The seventh International Summer School on HPC Challenges in Computational Sciences will be held from June 26-July 1, 2016, Ljubljana, Slovenia.
+The sixth International Summer School on HPC Challenges in Computational Sciences will be held from June 21-26, 2015, in Toronto, Canada.
 This is an advanced summer school on High Performance Computing which targets graduate students and postdocs who already have some experience in HPC parallel programming (for instance, MPI, OpenMP, or CUDA/OpenCL), preferably on software used in successful research projects.

 Leading American, Canadian, European and Japanese computational scientists and HPC technologists will offer instruction on a variety of topics.
 The program is still being finalized, but previous summer schools included the following:

 - Access to EU, Canadian, Japanese and U.S. HPC-infrastructures

 - HPC challenges by discipline (e.g., bioinformatics, computer science, chemistry, and physics)

 - Performance analysis & profiling

 - Data-intensive computing

 Participation in the summer school is decided through an application process.
 Meals, housing, and travel will be covered for the selected participants.
 Applications from students in all science and engineering fields are welcome.
 Although the school targets graduate students and postdocs, applications from research assistants and faculty are also welcome.
 Preference will be given to applicants with parallel programming experience, and a research plan that will benefit from the utilization of high performance computing systems.

 For further information and to apply online, please click here.